Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/advanced.rst

    | Hotkey:   :kbd:`Alt-RMB`

-In face select mode, holding :kbd:`Alt` while selecting an *edge* selects a loop of faces that are connected in a line end to end, along their opposite edges.
+In face select mode, holding :kbd:`Alt` while selecting an *edge* selects a loop of faces that are connected in a line end-to-end, along their opposite edges.

 In vertex select mode,
 the same can be accomplished by using :kbd:`Ctrl-Alt` to select an edge,